Bayesian Invariance Modeling of Multi-Environment Data: Discussion and future works

-Finally, VI-BIP uses a factorized mean-field variational family, which is effective and efficient, but may limit posterior expressiveness.
-A third future direction is to incorporate advances in variational inference and discrete variable optimization to improve VI-BIP.
+Finally, BIP-VI uses a mean-field variational family; using more expressive approximations to improve inference accuracy is a promising direction.
+Another direction is to establish theoretical guarantees for BIP-VI, drawing on recent advances in variational inference for discrete variables \citep{sarkar2021random, kunes2026scalable}.